 Before you start

 - Do you have a clear idea about the project or activity needing support?
-You might be continuing an activity or starting a new one.

 - Why is it needed, and how does it fit with your work as a group?